-WARNING: The Battery Isolator MUST be fully connected before starting the engine.
-If the terminal marked 'FUEL or IGN' is not properly connected when the engine is running then damage to the Battery Isolator may occur.
+WARNING: The Battery Isolator must be fully connected before starting the engine.
+If the engine kill output signal is not connected when the engine is running then damage to the Battery Isolator may occur.
 (Cars without alternators do not apply).